Gordon Ramsay Burger at Planet Hollywood in Las Vegas

 Spacious interior of the restaurant

 The interior of Gordon Ramsay Burger felt spacious and open, almost an extension of the Planet Hollywood casino.
-The modern and industrial décor, while sleek and hip, managed to complement the casual ambiance.
-You could feel comfortable here in shorts and sandals or in a suit.
+The modern and industrial décor, while sleek and hip, complemented the casual ambiance.
+You could feel comfortable here in shorts and sandals or a suit.
 There was no dress code.

-Found near the entrance was a small but sleek bar, the perfect spot to enjoy a beer or watch a game .
-In the back of the dining room was an open kitchen where you could watch the chefs as they prepared burger after burger.
+Near the entrance was a small but sleek bar, the perfect spot to enjoy a beer or watch a game.
+In the back of the dining room was an open kitchen where you could watch the chefs prepare burger after burger.
 Adorning the walls were plenty of photos of Gordon, in case you forgot you were dining at his restaurant.

 Gordon Ramsay Burger Menu